OpenModelica/OMTeaching/Tutorials/MODPROD22/Tutorial2/README.md

 Mac users should use a virtual machine with Linux or use a Linux Docker image.

 ## Authors
-Andreas Heuermann, University of Applioed Sciences<br>
+Andreas Heuermann, University of Applioed Sciences Bielefeld<br>
 Lennart Ochel, RISE

 GitHub user names: [AnHeuermann](https://github.com/AnHeuermann), [lochel](https://github.com/lochel)